 - If a room in the Union is set to the new capacity, no additional tables or chairs

 - Event sponsors must supply hand sanitizer and disinfectant wipes for their events,

 especially if items will be shared by participants.

 - If participants want to sit closer than six feet apart, the event must be ticketed

 and inform ticket purchasers that attendees are encouraged to social distance from

 those outside their household.

-Are Athletics and other events being held in the fall?
+Are Athletics and other events being held?